facumolina/specfuzzer/src/main/daikon/README.md

 Every file inside this directory was developed to be included in Daikon source code.
 For this code to work properly, the following modifications are required:

+* Copy the content of file Daikon.java.new to the file Daikon.java in Daikon's source code.

 * In class daikon.chicory.DaikonVariableInfo add the following line in method getObjectHashCode before the last return:
 ```java
 ObjectsCollector.addObject(hashCode,theObject);